DavidDTessier/gcp-certifications/Network Engineer/READMEv2.md

             * can also add manually created subnets in regions of your choice but they must be outside the range of `10.128.0.0/9`
             * can be switched to custom mode but its a one-way conversion
             * Considerations
-                * Having subnets in each region is usefull
+                * Having subnets in each region is useful
                 * each predefined IP ranges of subnets do not overlap and would be ideal for different purposes(Cloud VPN connections, etc)
                 * `10.128.0.0/9` CIDR range is part of the commonly used RFC 1918, networks outside of Google Cloud might use an overlapping CIDR range so in this case a Custom mode VPC is more ideal
                 * two auto mode VPC are unable to Peer or connect via Cloud VPN as they would have overlapping IP ranges